Allo (company)

 Allo (Ukrainian: Алло) is a Ukrainian group of companies operating as a marketplace in online and classic retail and electronics distribution.
 It is headquartered in Dnipro, Ukraine.

-The group also operates its own postal service Allo Express.
+As of early 2026, the chain has over 250 retail outlets in more than 100 cities, with their number constantly changing.

 History

-Allo-telecom retail chain of stores was founded in 1998 by Dmytro Derevytskyy and Hryhoriy Derevytskyy in Dnipro.
+Allo-telecom retail chain of stores was founded in 1998 by Dmytro Derevytskyy and Hryhoriy Derevytskyy in Dnipro, in 2002, Maxim Raskin joined the team.
+In 1998, the first Allo store was opened in Dnipro.

 In 2004, the wholesale company Cifrotech was established.
-As of 2021, Cifrotech distributes more than 30 brands and operates a franchise network under the Mobilochka brand.
+As of 2025, Cifrotech distributes more than 1000 brands.

-In 2006, the online store allo.ua was launched.
+In 2006, the online store Allo.ua was launched.

-In 2013, the Mobilochka chain stopped operations and ALLO re-registered the lease rights to most of the chain's stores.
-Since 2013, when Mobilochka belongs to the ALLO group, and Cifrotech manages it as a franchise project.
 Since 2013, the network has provided a coalition program, FISHKA.
+At the same year, the Mobilochka chain stopped operations and Allo re-registered the lease rights to most of the chain's stores.
+Since that, when Mobilochka belongs to the Allo group, and Cifrotech manages it as a franchise project.

-According to Forbes, as of October 2014, ALLO was the second-largest online store with a revenue of $100 million.
+As of October 2014, Allo was the second-largest online store with a revenue of $100 million.

-Since 2017, Cifrotech has been the official distributor of the Xiaomi brand in Ukraine with a MiStore network.
-The first store was opened in Kyiv in 2017.
-In February 2017, the first ALLO Max store was opened (extended format store).
-In October 2017, the company launched a marketplace.
+In 2017, the company launched a marketplace and began selling products through an online platform.
+At the same year, the first Allo Max store was opened (extended format store).
+Since 2017, Cifrotech has been the official distributor of the Xiaomi brand in Ukraine.

-A new loyalty program ALLO Hroshi was started in April 2020.
-In November 2020, ALLO launched its own postal and logistics operator ALLO Express.

-In 2020, the company started selling food and alcohol as the marketplace.
-The ALLO chain of stores has more than 345 outlets in 140 cities (as of September 2021).
+With the onset of the pandemic, the company established its own postal and logistics operator, Allo Express, and launched the Allo Hroshi corporate loyalty program, in conjunction with the Fishka coalition loyalty program.
+Allo partners with Ukrainian telecommunication companies and develops 60 monobrand stores (Kyivstar, Vodafone, Lifecell) as franchises.

+In February 2021, Allo opened its first Smart Home store, featuring products from brands such as Xiaomi, Viomi, Yeelight, Roborock, Soocas, Deerma, Smartmi, and Dr.Bei, all of which are part of the Mi Home ecosystem.

-In January 2021, ALLO launched a real-time video consultation service "Expert Online".
-In August 2021, the ALLO online store took third place in the ranking of the most visited online stores in July 2021 according to Retailers.
+In August 2021, the Allo online store took third place in the ranking of the most visited online stores in July 2021 according to Retailers.

-In late 2021, ALLO opened the Allo Max store in Respublika shopping mall, which became the winner of the Retail Design Awards 2021 in the category "Household appliances and electronics".

-At the beginning of the Russian invasion of Ukraine in 2022, the company had about 345 sales points throughout the country.
-During the early part of the war, 50 of them were destroyed, looted or remained in the occupied territory.
-As of November 2022, about 280 stores of the company were still operating.
-ALLO had employed 4,000 people, but by mid-April 2023 that number was halved.
-At least 100 employees served in the Armed Forces of Ukraine, and the company declared, "We keep their working places for them."
+At the beginning of the Russian invasion of Ukraine in 2022, Allo relocated its warehouses to western Ukraine.
+The company had about 345 sales points throughout the country.
+As of 2026, 56 of them were destroyed, looted or remained in the occupied territory.
+The Allo Group of Companies and the distribution company Cifrotech operate throughout the territory of Ukraine, except for the temporarily occupied territories.

-With the beginning of the blackouts in Ukraine, ALLO turned 45 stores into "Points of Invincibility".
+With the beginning of the blackouts in Ukraine, Allo turned stores into "Points of Invincibility".

-ALLO partners with Ukrainian telecommunication companies and develops 60 monobrand stores (Kyivstar, Vodafone, Lifecell) as franchises.